X-Streamly/x-streamly-clients/java/readme.md

 To delete a security token:

     client.deleteToken(token)

 #### To use the streaming API

-first off you need to import the types
+First off you need to import the types

     import ly.xstream.streaming.*;